Sasiya-Elangovan/Sasiya-Elangovan/README.md

 ---

 ## 🎯 About Me
- I am pursuing my Bachelor of Engineering in Computer Science at R.M.K Engineering College, Chennai.
+Hi there!
+I'm Sasiya E, an aspiring software engineer and passionate programmer currently pursuing my Bachelor of Engineering in Computer Science at R.M.K.
+Engineering College, Chennai.

+I love building creative tech solutions that solve real-world problems.
+From participating in national-level hackathons to collaborating on innovative projects, I’m always looking to grow, learn, and contribute to meaningful work.

+🌱 I'm currently learning:

+Full-stack web development

+AI/ML fundamentals

+Open source collaboration and contributions

+✨ I’m passionate about:

+Developing smart and sustainable tech solutions

+Participating in hackathons and tech fests

+Creative problem-solving and continuous learning

+🚀 I'm open to internships, collaborations, and opportunities to work on impactful projects!

 ---